 For family and friends visiting the campus for special events such as graduation, orientation and Trojan Family weekend, STA offers discounted airfare rates, discounted rental cars and special rates at nearby hotels.

 STA is involved in developing a wide variety of travel products for students traveling, studying and/or working abroad.
 STA works closely with USC's Overseas Study program and can coordinate travel arrangements for those planning to study abroad.

-STA Travel is the world's largest student travel agency, operating over 200 travel agencies on or near university campuses around the world.
+STA Travel is the world's largest student travel agency, operating more than 200 travel agencies on or near university campuses around the world.
 Visit STA Travel in the University Village (across from Burger King and near Gate #1) or call (213) 743-4782 (4STA).
-STA Travel is open Monday-Friday, 9 a.m.-6 p.m. and 9:30 a.m.-5:30 p.m. on Saturday.
+STA Travel is open Monday-Friday, 9 a.m.–6 p.m. and 9:30 a.m.–5:30 p.m. on Saturday.
 Further information is available at www.statravel.com.